greg-raven/Uncommon-Sense/_posts/2009-08-17-when-government-declares-war-on-its-people.md

 ---
-title: 'When government declares war on its people'
+title: "When government declares war on its people"
 layout: post
 categories:
 - government